All Episodes

 Insurance is really not the issue here.

-For instance, uh the New Hampshire has a department of uh human services, and then it is a Bureau of Behavioral Health, but they provide crisis emergency services 24 hours a day, seven days a week.
+But they provide crisis emergency services 24 hours a day, seven days a week.

 That's exactly my point.

-They called CNN, the Clinton news network, trying to get hold of Hillary, the owner.
+They called CNN, the Clinton News Network, trying to get hold of Hillary, the owner.

 Yeah.

-Well, now something's something's awry here.
+Well, now, something's awry here.

-But there's this this is at at the least, this is just a trend that's happening.
+At the least, this is just a trend that's happening.

 Well, in this instance, we really don't know what this person was thinking because of his mental illness.